 Before we begin, we need to understand WHY mice like being in your garage.
 This knowledge will be key to understanding how to keep mice out of the garage!
 Prevention is better than a cure.

 You probably don’t want to hear this, but your garage is a perfect nesting place for mice.

 It is warm(ish), there are plenty of items around to use for a mouse nest, and it offers protection for the nest and the mice pups.

 Many people store food in a garage, which is fine… if it is stored correctly!

 Mice can chew through tons of items, so it is no good trying to store food in a cardboard box, for instance.

-If I am storing food in my garage, I will store it in strong metal containers, of round glass containers.
-This is also true for pet, and bird food!
+If I store food in my garage, I will store it in strong metal containers of round glass containers.
+This is also true for pet and bird food!

 I mentioned it briefly above, but mice need protection.
 They are tiny, and tons of animals are after them.
-Out in the wild, a mouse has a bunch of predators, such as cats, owls, foxes, and snakes.
+Out in the wild, a mouse has many predators, such as cats, owls, foxes, and snakes.

 To sleep well, mice need to know they are in a place where they are protected, such as a garage.